Architecture

 lib.rs Re-exports public modules for integration tests

-config.rs TOML configuration structs (Config, CaConfig, MtcConfig, ServerConfig)
+config.rs TOML configuration structs (Config, CaConfig, MtcConfig, ServerConfig,

-state.rs Shared application state (AppState, CaState, MtcState)
+state.rs Shared application state (AppState, CaState, MtcState, NonceBucket,

 error.rs AcmeError enum with HTTP mapping and problem+json serialization